glouppe/info8002-large-scale-data-systems/lecture5.md

 # Hierarchical uniform consensus

-- Same as *hierarchical consensus*.
+- Same as *hierarchical consensus*, but must ensure uniform agreement.
 - A round consists of **two communication steps**:
     - The leader BEB broadcasts its proposal
     - The leader collects acknowledgements